-Viscosity is a measure of the thickness of a fluid, how easily it can be poured and mixed.
-Viscosity affects the temperature stability of the bath.
-With low viscosity, fluid mixing is better which creates a more uniform temperature throughout the bath.
-This improves the bath response time allowing it to maintain a more constant temperature.
+Viscosity is a measure of the thickness of a fluid or how easily it can be poured and mixed.
+Viscosity affects the temperature uniformity and stability of the bath.
+With lower viscosity, fluid mixing is better therefore creating a more uniform temperature throughout the bath.
+This improves the bath response time which allows it to maintain a more constant temperature.
 For good control the viscosity should be less than 10 centistokes.
-50 centistokes is about the upper limit of allowable viscosity.
-Viscosities greater than this cause very poor control stability and may also overheat or damage the stirring motor.
-With oils viscosity may vary greatly with temperature.
+50 centistokes is about the practical upper limit of allowable viscosity.
+Viscosity greater than this causes very poor control stability because of poor stirring and may also overheat or damage the stirring motor.
+Viscosity may vary greatly with temperature, especially with oils.

-When using fluids with higher viscosities, the controller proportional band may need to be increased to compensate for the reduced response time.
-Otherwise, the temperature may begin to oscillate.
+When using fluids with higher viscosities the controller proportional band may need to be increased to compensate for the reduced response time.
+Otherwise the temperature may begin to oscillate.

-8.1.3 Specific heat
+8.1.3 Specific Heat

 Specific heat is the measure of the heat storage ability of the fluid.
-Specific heat, though to a lesser degree, also affects the control stability.
+Specific heat, to a small degree, affects the control stability.
 It also affects the heating and cooling rates.
-Generally, a lower specific heat causes slightly better control stability and quicker heating and cooling.
-When using fluids with higher specific heat, the controller may require a decreased proportional band to compensate for the decrease in sensitivity of the bath temperature to heat input.
+Generally, a lower specific heat means quicker heating and cooling.
+The proportional band may require some adjustment depending on the specific heat of the fluid.